 - Submit at least 20 case reports for treatments performed under the supervision of a physician or senior provider

-The Society for Clinical & Medical Hair Removal, Inc. (SCMHR) offers the Certified Laser Hair Removal Professional (CLHRP) credential.
-Candidates should be practicing professionals who have completed industry-approved laser safety courses.
+The Society for Clinical & Medical Hair Removal, Inc. (SCMHR) offers the Certified Laser Hair Removal Professional credential.
+It’s the only national certification aimed toward physicians, nurses and medical estheticians to demonstrate their knowledge of this profession.
 To become certified, they must pass a 100-question written exam developed by experts in the field.

 Necessary Skills and Qualities

-Laser hair removal technicians should be friendly, customer-service oriented individuals who are able to put their clients at ease.
+LHR technicians should be friendly, customer-service-oriented individuals who are able to put their clients at ease.
 They must have the stamina to stand for long periods of time several times a day.
 An attention to safety procedures is essential to prevent injury to both the client and the technician.
 Because new procedures are constantly emerging, technicians should be lifelong learners with a keen interest in science and technology.

 Opportunities for Advancement

-The US Bureau of Labor Statistics reports that the annual median salary for skincare specialists (including LHR technicians) was $29,190 as of May 2011.
-The lowest paid 10% of skincare specialists earned less than $17,620 while the highest paid 10% earned more than $51,110.
+The US Bureau of Labor Statistics reports that the annual median salary for skincare specialists (including LHR technicians) is $29,050.
+The lowest paid 10% of skincare specialists earn less than $17,680 while the highest paid 10% earn more than $58,880.
 Earnings generally increase with education, certification and experience.

-According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 25% between 2010 and 2020, which is considered faster than average for all occupations.
+According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 12% between 2014 and 2024, which is faster than average for all occupations.
 This is due to the growing popularity of laser hair removal, which has become more affordable and less painful thanks to technological advances.
 Growth of the salon and spa industry is also creating job opportunities for laser hair removal technicians.

-Due to liability concerns, demand will be highest for technicians with medical training (nurses and physician’s assistants).
+Due to liability concerns, demand will be highest for technicians with medical training (nurses and physician’s assistants) or skincare backgrounds (estheticians).
 Employers strongly prefer candidates with demonstrated professional skill and national certification.

-LHR technician jobs are posted on the websites of spas, salons, clinics and on online job boards.
+LHR technician jobs are posted on the websites of spas, salons and clinics and on online job boards.
 Technicians can also find jobs by networking with former employers and clients.